Naane Varuvean: Plot

 Prabhu and Kathir are identical twins.
 While Prabhu is innocent, Kathir has always been a troublemaker.
 When Kathir beats up the neighbor kid, their father ties Kathir up in the backyard to a tree.
 Kathir goes missing overnight, apparently kidnapped by an unnamed psychotic person.
 Kathir kills the psycho and returns home, where he continues his erratic behavior.
 Kathir locks Prabhu inside a wooden box and kills his father.
 Kathir's mother does not turn him in to the cops but instead seeks the help of a local saint.
 The saint tells her that the twins cannot coexist and have to be separated to save one of them.
 Frustrated, their mother abandons Kathir in a temple and flees with Prabhu.

 Years later, Prabhu is a well-settled family man with a loving wife, Bhuvana, and a daughter, Sathya.
 At the age of 12, Sathya starts developing symptoms of schizophrenia.
 She starts talking to some unknown person and often loses sleep.
 After repeatedly hearing his daughter talk to herself in the middle of the night, Prabhu plants a baby monitor in her room.
-She breaks the monitor and throws it out of the room, revealing that the unknown person asked her to break the monitor or he will kill Prabhu.
+She breaks the monitor and throws it out of the room, revealing that the unknown person asked her to break the monitor, or else he will kill Prabhu.
 Worried by the recent happenings, Prabhu takes his daughter to a psychiatrist.
-Sathya reveals that the unknown person is Sonu, a small boy who talks to her often.
+Sathya reveals that the unknown person is Sonu, a small boy who often talks to her.

-Despite Prabhu and the psychiatrist rejecting Sathya's claim that Sonu exists, Sathya is still adamant that he is real.
+Despite Prabhu and the psychiatrist rejecting Sathya's claim that Sonu exists, Sathya is adamant that Sonu is real.
 Based on his own research, Prabhu hires a group of young ghostbusters, whom he came across on YouTube.
-The technical team plants technical equipment to monitor the paranormal activity inside Sathya's room.
-At the middle of the night, the team finds footprints.The door is locked, where they start hearing Sathya's voice again.
-Terrified and fearing for Sathya's life, Prabhu tries to open the door, but the door unlocks itself and Sathya begins to talk in Marathi.
+The technical team plants technical equipment to monitor the paranormal activity in Sathya's room.
+In the middle of the night, the team finds footprints.
+The door is locked, and they start hearing Sathya's voice again.
+Terrified and fearing for Sathya's life, Prabhu tries to open the door, but it unlocks itself, and Sathya begins to talk in Marathi.
 The crew helps Prabhu understand and translate Sathya's communication.
 Possessed by Sonu's voice, Sathya reveals that Prabhu has to deal with Kathir and put an end to his atrocities that caused Sonu's death.